 - Ladle out about 2 cups of broth into a high-speed blender and blend until creamy.
 Return the pureed broth to the pot and stir well.

-- Serve with additional dill and fennel.
+- Serve with an additional sprig of fresh dill and fennel.